4QJS/Qbs4QJS/README.md

 * Ideally, each one needs to have every method tested in the full support matrix (every version of QT that Qbs supports.)
 This is not completed.
 * I'd also like to add "extras" to just about all of these.
 Qbs JS service API is the baseline, but I intend to include lots more helpers that are related. `QFileInfo` has lots of useful things, as does `QFile` and `QDir`.
 * I need to go through and verify I am using references & `const` wherever possible.
 I think I am under-utilizing them, and they would be better.
+* Zip-file service might be helpful, like random-access to files